 Trust your surgery to a fellowship trained Mohs Surgeon.

 Mohs Surgery Is a highly specialized for removing skin cancers especially those that may be located in cosmetically sensitive locations, have aggressive growth features, may be recurrent (removed and come back), be large, or in sensitive locations such as the face or eyelid.
-SCPOG has two board-certified dermatologists who have completed specialized training with a year fellowship, (Dr. David Kent, Dr. Judah Greenberg).
+SCPOG has board-certified dermatologists who have completed specialized training with a year fellowship, (Dr. David Kent and Dr. Steven Kent).

 “Performing Mohs Surgery allows me the honor to solve my patient’s skin cancer problems, while also focusing on their comfort, safety, and delivering excellent results.”